mhayescs19/p1-mosaic-spring/README.md

 * ThymeLeaf [for:each loop](https://github.com/mhayescs19/p1-mosaic-spring/blob/600c4ac64b912983e602a502cc9e0913d1957e3d/src/main/resources/templates/synergy/studentHome.html#L20-L45) used with [Class class](https://github.com/mhayescs19/p1-mosaic-spring/blob/600c4ac64b912983e602a502cc9e0913d1957e3d/src/main/java/com/example/project/MainController.java#L174-L183).
 * Custom styling of table row, [note min-height/width](https://github.com/mhayescs19/p1-mosaic-spring/blob/600c4ac64b912983e602a502cc9e0913d1957e3d/src/main/resources/static/css/student-home.css#L54-L73), allows for table to uniform in height and width
 <br><br>
-**Runtime Guidance**
+**Ticket Guidance**
-- Navigate to [/synergy/student/home](http://ec2-44-239-226-169.us-west-2.compute.amazonaws.com/synergy/student/home) to view page (Note: page uses tester data so link may be deprecated and/or updated with live database data)
+- Navigate to [/synergy/student/home](http://ec2-44-239-226-169.us-west-2.compute.amazonaws.com/synergy/student/home) to view page (Note: page uses tester data so link may be deprecated and/or updated with live database data.
+May have to create an account and log in.
+For guide on how to do that, see Runtime Guidance at top of README).

 ### 2. [Student Grades Home](https://github.com/mhayescs19/p1-mosaic-spring/issues/35)
 Created a landing page hub to view all of a student's classes with grades displayed on corresponding tiles.
 Each tile displays period number, class and teacher name, and current grade.
 Created by Michael Hayes.